broadinstitute/pooled-cell-painting-profiling-template/SETUP.md

 # Setting up the weld

-The following are the two setup steps that need to be performed once at the start of a project.
+The following are the two setup steps that need to be performed once before starting your first project.

 For a general overview of the pipeline welding process, see the [repo README](README.md).
 For the welding process steps to perform with each dataset, see the [weld process README](WELD.md).